16 Signs You’re More Selfish Than You Think

 Unsplash

 We all mess up sometimes!
 But people with big egos struggle to take ownership of their mistakes.
-They might make excuses, twist the situation to blame others, or outright refuse to acknowledge any wrongdoing.
+They might make excuses, twist the situation to blame other people, or outright refuse to acknowledge any wrongdoing.
 This inability to face their own imperfections makes growth and healthier relationships nearly impossible.

 9. You take more than your fair share of things (food, money, credit).